 This pudding is cooked with both cornstarch and egg yolks, which make it thick and rich.
 Heavy cream makes it, well, creamy.
 And lots of fresh lemon juice and zest contributes that all important tang.
 I like to add zest because that’s where the true lemon flavor resides, but then strain it out at the end so it doesn’t affect the silky texture.

-If you can’t locate Meyer lemons, definitely use the regular ones.
 Meyer lemons are a variety with a thin, golden yellow skin, and a sweeter, less acidic flavor.
 They’re becoming more available in regular supermarkets these days.
+I use them to make lemon curd, and lemon bars extra special.

 We topped our pudding with whipped cream and ate it straight from the fridge.
 The longer the pudding chills, the firmer it sets.
 For a change, I think next time I may serve them warm.
 The pudding is plenty thick right from the pan, and the whole idea of creamy warm lemon pudding is pretty enticing.
 (I may or may not have scraped the pan clean with my spoon and have this on good authority.)